FloeDesignTechnologies/terminus-pushcode/README.md

 using Composer without commiting the vendor directory).
 This command can then be used after a complete build to push its result to a Pantheon environment.

+## Configuration

+When pushing code to Pantheon, using Git, the command rely on a `.pantheonignore` file in the current folder.
+This file list the files and directories to ignore while pushing chnages to Pantheon ()just like a `.gitignore` file).

 ## Help

 Run `terminus help push-code` to get help.